vejhawar0/vejhawar0.github.io/_posts/cs161-midterm-grind/2025-03-11-studying-for-midterm.md

 ---
 Note that this page is designed to be a study guide.
 As a result, note the items with a __*__ right next to them as they may be important for the midterm, or just in general are things worth knowing.

+# Table of Contents
+1. [Chapter 1] (# Chapter 1)

 # Chapter 1
 Chapter 1 deals with the idea of fundamental principles regarding security.
 Note the following down:

-1. Know your threat model
+1. Know your threat model*
-2. Consider Human Factors
+2. Consider Human Factors*
-3. Security is Economics
+3. Security is Economics*
-4. Detect if you can't prevent
+4. Detect if you can't prevent*
-5. Defense in Depth
+5. Defense in Depth*
-6. Least Privilege
+6. Least Privilege*
-7. Separation of Responsibility
+7. Separation of Responsibility*
-8. Ensure Complete Mediation
+8. Ensure Complete Mediation*
-9. Shannon's Maxim
+9. Shannon's Maxim*
+10. User fail-safe defaults*
+11. Design Security in From the Start*
+12. TCB*
+13. TOCTTOU Vulnerabilities*

 ## Know your threat model